Find your nearest Bupa Dental clinic

 If you've lost multiple teeth or your teeth have been considerably damaged by decay or trauma, your dentist may recommend full mouth rehabilitation.
-This involves the restoration of all teeth in the upper and lower jaws and can also involve your gums, jaw and other facial structures.
+This involves the restoration of all teeth in the upper and lower jaws and can also include your gums, jaw and other facial structures.

 What is full mouth rehabilitation?

-Also known as full mouth reconstruction or restoration, full mouth rehabilitation is the artificial rebuilding of the teeth, jaw, gums and other mouth and face structures.
+Also known as full mouth reconstruction or restoration, full mouth rehabilitation is the artificial rebuilding of the worn teeth, jaw, gums and other mouth and face structures.

 Depending on your situation and the type of treatments you need, your rehabilitation may be carried out entirely by your dentist or a team of dentists and oral surgeons specialising in different areas, such as endodontists, orthodontists, periodontists and restorative dentists.
 They will recommend a comprehensive treatment plan to help restore the dental structure of your mouth and prevent further damage from occurring.